Dodge County Sheriff candidates face off in first debate

 Colker asked Schmidt about an investigation he alleged was being done in Washington County about Schmidt’s treatment of a former staff member as well as an appeal that has been filed in the United States Court of Appeals by Selepri Amachree after the original case was dismissed in May.
 In the dismissed federal lawsuit, Amachree said he was illegally detained in the Dodge County Jail for more than six months by Immigration and Customs Enforcement.

-Schmidt said that people are aware that he is advised not to comment on the lawsuit or any other active or pending investigation, but they did give him permission to defend himself in the debate.
+Schmidt said that people are aware that he was advised not to comment on the lawsuit or any other active or pending investigation, but he was given permission to defend himself in the debate.

 “The allegations that you put in a lawsuit are allegations and people can make up any allegations that they want to,” Schmidt said.
 “The lawsuit that is pending has already been adjudicated as being dismissed.
 This is an appeal that has come up and certainly there has been no wrongdoing done by me or anyone in the sheriff’s office.
 We will wait for the courts to settle that.
 As regards to the other complaint you brought up, that wasn’t bringing up charges, that was a complaint being reviewed by a district attorney by a PD (police department) to put some finality to it, and there were no criminal charges ever warranted in it.”

-Schmidt asked Colker what experience he had with managing a multimillion budget like the sheriff’s department.
+Schmidt asked Colker what experience he had with managing a multimillion budget like that of the sheriff’s department.

 “I have as much experience as you had before you were the sheriff but I worked in the court services unit as a supervisor for five years,” Colker said.
 “I managed not a multimillion budget, but a budget that included payroll, staffing issues, training, equipment purchase, acquiring new equipment and vehicles, acquiring new equipment for the staff.
 It included items for the welcome center within our courthouse.
 So it wasn’t a multimillion budget, but it was a budget that I put together every year.”

-Schmidt said he has experience managing the Waupun City budget when he was on the Waupun City Council prior to his becoming the sheriff.
+Schmidt said he has experience managing the Waupun City budget when he was on the Waupun City Council prior to becoming sheriff.

-Schmidt asked Colker about an Internet Crimes Against Children Task Force that he had stated he would start in Dodge County and asked about the cost and what would be cut from the program.
+Schmidt asked Colker about an internet crimes against children task force that he had stated he would start in Dodge County.
+He also asked about the cost and what would be cut from the program.

 Colker said once elected he would take a comprehensive look at the agency and see where staff could be moved around.